 Estwing is known for their nearly-invincible forged steel axes – with axehead and steel handle fused, you can be safe knowing that the head won’t fly off or the handle break.
 It is also proudly manufactured in the USA, and among the large double bit axes probably one of the best in terms of value and quality for the money you spend.

-If you’re looking to do any woodworking above and beyond felling trees or splitting firewood, you won’t get very far unless you have an axe suited to the task.
-Roofers, framers, carpenters, log cabin builders, and general contractors need to split wood, drive nails in or pull them out, break something apart, and more.
+If you’re looking to do woodworking above and beyond felling trees or splitting firewood, you won’t get very far unless you have an axe suited to the task.
+Roofers, framers, carpenters, log cabin builders, and general contractors must split wood, drive nails in or pull them out, break something apart, and more.

-The Estwing Carpenter’s hatchet is an example of a solid (literally), functional half-hatchet that is perfect for building, demolition, and woodworking.
+The Estwing Carpenter’s hatchet is a solid (literally), functional half-hatchet perfect for building, demolition, and woodworking.
 It comes cast in one solid piece, meaning you never have to worry about the axehead coming loose as you work.

 The solid steel handle is wrapped in a blue shock reduction grip to protect your wrists from the impact of the axe against whatever you’re striking.
 The grip is serious and fulfills its task very well – it doesn’t slip, deadens the shock from almost any blow, and is long-lasting and durable.
 You won’t find it coming apart after a day of use.

-The Husqvarna Carpenter’s axe, at 20 inches and 2.4 pounds in weight, is the hefty workhorse of small backpacking axes.
+The Husqvarna Carpenter’s axe, at 20 inches and 2.4 pounds, is the hefty workhorse of small backpacking axes.
 It is designed as a carpenter’s axe and excels at carving and shaping wood.
 Its symmetrical bevel makes it more all-purpose and easier to use than many carpenter’s axes with a single-beveled blade.

 This steer hide leather sheath for Pulaski axes is a good accessory to pair with your Council Tool Pulaski axe, which doesn’t come with one.
 It’s riveted for extra durability, and a strap connecting the two sides has eight holes to adjust for Pulaski axeheads of different lengths and sizes.